Bernie Gunther's back - the 13th instalment in this internationally bestselling and acclaimed series

 'One of the greatest anti-heroes ever written' LEE CHILD

-Sent to Athens to investigate a claim from a fellow German for a ship that has sunk, Bernie takes an instant dislike to the claimant.
-When he discovers the ship in question once belonged to a Greek Jew deported to Auschwitz, he is convinced the sinking was no accident but an avenging arson attack.
-Then the claimant is found dead, shot through both eyes.
-It's a win for Bernie's employers at least: no one to pay out to even if the claim is genuine.
-But who is behind the murder, and why?
+Sent to Athens to investigate a claim from a fellow German for a sunken ship, Bernie takes an instant dislike to the claimant.
+When he discovers the ship in question once belonged to a Greek Jew deported to Auschwitz, he is convinced the sinking was no accident but an act of vengeance.

-Strong-armed into helping the Greek police with their investigation, Bernie is once again drawn inexorably back to the dark history of the Second World War, and the deportation of the Jews of Salonika - now Thessaloniki.
-As Europe seems ready to move on to a more united future with Germany as a partner rather than an enemy, at least one person in Greece is ready neither to forgive nor forget.
+And so Bernie is once again drawn inexorably back to the dark history of the Second World War, and the deportation of the Jews of Salonika - now Thessaloniki.
+As Europe prepares to move on to a more united future with Germany as a partner rather than an enemy, at least one person in Greece is ready neither to forgive nor forget.
 And, deep down, Bernie thinks they may have a point.

 Philip Kerr has written over thirty books of which the best-known are the internationally renowned and bestselling Bernie Gunther series.
 The sixth book in the series, If the Dead Rise Not, won the CWA Historical Dagger.
 His other works include several standalone thrillers, non-fiction and an acclaimed series for younger readers, The Children of the Lamp.
 Philip died in March 2018, days before the publication of his 13th Bernie Gunther thriller, Greeks Bearing Gifts.
 He was made a Fellow of the Royal Society of Literature shortly before his death.